esling/esling.github.io/_pages/atiam-ml-1-nearest-neighbors.md

 <div markdown="1">
 **Exercise**

-  1. Update the `knnClassify` code to perform the k-NN classification function
+  1. Implement the *accuracy*, *recall*, *precision* and *F1 measure*
-  2. Run the algorithms for both 1-NN and 5-NN evaluation
+  2. Evaluate the previous algorithms with your new measures.
-  3. Plot the different confusion matrix to visually check the accuracies (you should obtain the values displayed in the following figure).
+  3. Perform an automatization of the previous evaluations.
-  4. Perform the same classification with various K and features to evaluate the properties and qualities of different parametrizations.
+  4. Run the automatic evaluation for different K, distances and features.
-  5. (Optional) Automatize the evaluation of various configurations.
+  5. Plot the corresponding results for comparison

 </div>{: .notice--info}